sohailshams/cookbook/README.md

  ### User Stories

  1. As a user, I want to see a list / catalogue of recipes.
- 2. As a user, I want to search for recipes so that I can find easily and quickly.
+ 2. As a user, I want to search for recipes so that I can find recipes easily and quickly.
  3. As a user, I want to be able to create an account.
  4. As a user, I want to be able to login to my account.
  5. AS a user, I want to store/add  and share my recipes online with others.